This story was originally published and last updated .

 Improve productivity in Chrome OS

-Chrome OS has several useful hidden tricks to enhance your productivity.
+Chrome OS has several useful hidden tricks up its sleeves to enhance your productivity.

 - Your Chromebook gives you different options for connecting to the web, but not every network provides unlimited data access.
-Chrome OS used to let you specify if a network was metered or not, but it went away due to pending issues.
+Chrome OS used to let you specify a rate-limited network, but it went away due to pending issues.
 Enable this Chrome flag to bring the toggle back.